 In short, the mark of authenticity embedded in true Christian community is love—chiefly for God and secondly for others.
 Though this sounds simple enough, it is in actuality incredibly profound.
 Consider that God is himself a perfect, eternal community of love in the happy fellowship of Father, Son and Spirit.
-Needing nothing nor constrained by anything, the eternal Triune community of love overflowed in the creation of others outside himself, namely human beings who bear his image, that they together might share in and reflect his community of love to others.
+Needing nothing nor constrained by anything, the eternal Triune community of love overflowed in the creation of others outside himself— namely human beings who bear his image—that they together might share in and reflect his community of love to others.
 The well from which true and distinctly Christian community springs up is this—the community of love of the Triune God.
 This means that unlike the previous types of communities, Christian community is not conditional—either upon geography or preference or any other sort of condition.
 Because love always looks to extend blessing beyond itself, it is in this way infinite.
 It is eternal—always striving, always pursuing its beloved.

 If the community we have received from God with one another is not overflowing to bring love and life to others outside our community, we do not have true and distinctively Christian community.
 We have something lesser.

 Therefore, true and distinctive Christian community is not an unrealized ideal.
 It is a constant eternal reality.
 Community is the reality into which our salvation has swept us.
 We together, the church, have been saved from sin and death into into fellowship with God who is a community of love.
-We have been saved by Community for Community.
+We have been saved by community for community.
 This is why Jesus says the world will know that we are his disciples if we love one another.
 The community of the church is to be a reflection of the community of love of Father, Son and Spirit whose love overflows freely and without constraint to others.
 As God has given us his own life-giving Community, we likewise are to gift our community to bring life to others.

 If the community we have received from God with one another is not overflowing to bring love and life to others outside our community, we do not have true and distinctively Christian community.
 We have something lesser.
-We possess some fake knockoff that may appear to be authentic but proves in the final analysis a reprint.
+We possess some fake knockoff that may appear to be authentic but proves in the final analysis to be reprint.
 Like a reproduction of a Rembrandt, it can never stand up to the original.
 It will never be what it claims to be.

 Moreover, it will never be what God calls our community to be.
 That is, it will never make disciples.
 It will fail to extend the life-giving love and blessing of the gospel to others.
-It is only until we embrace the paradox of the community given us by God that we will be faithful together to God’s design for our community.
+It is only when we embrace the paradox of the community given us by God that we will be faithful together to God’s design for our community.
 In the giving away of our community, our community grows and we find together supreme joy and benefit because it is then that our community bears the likeness of its Giver—the God whose love has pursued us to the grave to call us out of death and into his eternal life.